servusdei2018/BibleBot/README.md

 If you are a developer and want to compile your own version of discordbot:

  - Make sure you have a working Go environment with Go installed.
- - Run `go get github.com/bwmarrin/discordgo`
  - Download this repository, and unzip it.
- - From a terminal, run either `go build -o biblebot -ldflags "-s -w" main.go`, or if you have GNU Make, just type `make`.
+ - From a terminal, run either `go build -ldflags "-s -w"`, or if you have GNU Make, just type `make`.

 # Contributing

 Contributions are welcome.
 If you have a project that uses BibleBot, please tell us about it and we'll link it below.

-## Projects using BibleBot

-*None*

 # Copyright

-Copyright (c) 2020, Free Software Foundation Inc., NJB/ServusDei2018 (servusdei@programmer.net)
+Copyright (c) 2021, Nathanael Bracy

 # License